Board Policy 105 – Parental/Guardian Involvement

 (1) Involve parents in the planning, development, and evaluation of the Title I plan through the Title I Advisory Committee’s annual review, Title 1 achievement results, and annual approval of the Title I plan for the following year.

-(2) Provide a written plan for coordination, technical assistance and other support necessary to assist participating schools in implementation of effective parent involvement activities to improve student academic achievement and school performance through the district Title I specialist.
+(2) Provide a written plan for coordination, technical assistance and other support necessary to assist participating schools in implementation of effective parent and family engagement activities to improve student academic achievement and school performance through the district Title I specialist.
 The Title I Coordinator will work in collaboration with each Title I building principal and staff through the building site council.

-(5) Invite parents to an annual evaluation of the content and effectiveness of the parental involvement policy.
-The evaluation will measure improvements in parental involvement and identify barriers to greater participation by parents in Title I activities (with particular attention to low-income parents, Limited English Proficient (LEP) parents, minorities, parents with disabilities and parents with low literacy).
-The administration will use the findings to design strategies for more effective parental involvement and to revise the parental involvement practices as needed.
+(4) Invite parents to an annual evaluation of the content and effectiveness of the parental involvement policy.
+The evaluation will measure improvements in the academic quality and identify barriers to greater participation by parents in Title I activities (with particular attention to low-income parents, Limited English Proficient (LEP) parents, minorities, parents with disabilities and parents with low literacy).
+The administration will use the findings to design strategies for more effective parental family engagement and to revise the parental involvement practices as needed.

 (6) Develop opportunities to involve parents in Title I activities.
 Offer opportunities for parents to visit their child’s classes and attend other school-based meetings and events.
 The activities will be coordinated through the administration assigned to this area.